Paula's Body Shop

 FIBROMYALGIA IS A CONNECTIVE TISSUE DISORDER

 Con Edison once loaned me a report from the government regarding electromagnetic fields (EMF) and cancer.
 Although they could not definitively prove that EMF caused cancer (and why would they considering who was sponsoring the research,) the scientists were quoted as saying that they did notice significant changes, damage actually, at the cellular level in the presence of extremely low-frequency EMF and that further exploration was highly recommended.
 I believe that this cellular damage is a form of dehydration that is negatively impacting the connective tissue body which has a negative domino effect on the connected organs and tissues.
+I now also believe our underlying emotions, many of which we must hide from the world, play a role, as well.

 More women suffer from FM than men — probably due to the fact that women tend to be more sensitive than men.
 But the tide is changing.
 In my practice I am seeing more men, sensitive men, with this disorder.
 Perhaps, when enough men begin complaining, the syndrome will be taken more seriously and real research will begin on the phenomena.
 Politics aside…